GitbookIO/gitbook/README.md

 A book is a GitHub repository containing at least 2 files: `README.md` and `SUMMARY.md`.

+#### README.md

+As usual, it should contains an introduction for your book.
+It will be automatically added to the final summary.

 #### SUMMARY.md

-The SUMMARY.md is used for getting the complete summary of the book.
+The `SUMMARY.md` is used for getting the complete summary of the book.
 It should contains a list of items (deep items are allowed) with links to the different pages.

 Example: